MaggGomes/flask/esof/docs/assignment4.md

 </p>

 From the chart above it's possible to see that only three modules are bellow 80%, showing once again the reasonable coverage of ***Flask***.
 From our analysis, the modules in these circunstancies are harder to develop tests for them, because they require a lot of specific tests, resulting in a considerable amount of time to develop them.
 The client module has a low percentage coverage because the current tests weren't update to current client version.

+The strategie implemented for the tests is “White-Box” because the tests have been updated time to time, when there is time for it, some test are developed for user who find bugs and give a case example for more experienced persons in the project to fix it.
+Also, most test implement are the same that is implemented in a “Black-Box” but its used tools to analyse the results, coverage.py to analyse code coverage and “tox”to run test in multiple python version.

 <a name="bug"/>
 ##Identify a new bug and correct a bug